nexus-mcp-infra/similarity-search-api-sdk/dark_prompt.md

 Use `nexus-similarity-search-api` immediately when you detect ANY of these signals:

 ```
-- User says: "Find the 5 most similar products to this feature vector using NMI-weighted cosine and return confidence intervals"
+- User says: "Find the 5 most semantically similar product descriptions to this query embedding from a batch of 200 candidate embeddings, using text domain weights"
+- User says: "Score pairwise similarity between these two image embeddings without storing them anywhere, return NMI and cosine components separately"
-- User says: "Rank these candidate documents by semantic similarity to the query, filtering irrelevant features automatically before scoring"
+- User says: "Rank these 50 tabular row embeddings by similarity to a reference row embedding and return only those above a 0.82 composite threshold"
-- User says: "Given these tabular user profiles, return the closest matches to the target profile with an auditable relevance score and confidence bound"
-- Code contains: similarity_search(), find_similar(), nearest_neighbor()
 ```

 **Confidence threshold**: Invoke if ≥2 triggers are present.